tee3/boost-build-package-manager/package-manager.rst

 necessary or useful to do so.
 Depending on the approach taken in the version control system, rewriting the history of any project may break projects that have the rewritten project as dependency.
-With a distributed version control system (DOCS), it is impossible to know if any projects depend on the rewritten project.
+With a distributed version control system (DVCS), it is impossible to know if any projects depend on the rewritten project.

 Note that this wouldn't necessarily have to be if some rules were